 Current status: Colorado Springs, CO.
 Two more wakeups remain until I finally face the Rocky Mountains and I AM READY.
 Gear and bicycle are fine-tuned, the route is set, and my spirits are high.
-2,400 miles under my belt and 2,000 miles remaining.
-3 more states and one more time zone.
+Over 2,000 miles under my belt and less than 2,000 miles remaining.
+4 more states and one more time zone.
 The line up includes the Rocky Mountains, High Desert, Great Basin, Grand Canyon, Sierra Nevada’s, and onto the beautiful Golden Gate Bridge, finishing at the Pacific Coast…

-In late January, I was linked up with Steven Beck, Founder of A Ride for the Wounded, through our mutual military friend, Major Cory Kline.
+In late January, I was linked up with A Ride for the Wounded through our mutual military friend, Major Cory Kline.
 This Kansas City based non-profit was born to better Veterans’ lives and support their missions by hosting Charity Motorcycle Rides and Events on their behalf.
 This year, they chose A Vicious Cycle as one of their recipients!
-It was an incredible experience, working with Steven and his organization…

 Our Motorcycle Event (We Ride!) took place on April 21st, beginning in Nashville and finishing 90 miles east in Cookeville, TN at The Wall That Heals; Traveling Vietnam Wall.
 I met with Fox 17 Nashville on site and was able to gift a Vietnam Veteran the rose that I received at my Welcome Home ceremony from Iraq back in 2005.
 View segment:

 The impact of this indescribable day certainly fanned the flames that have been building inside of me.
 I was overcome with emotion and gratitude for both the massive effort put forth on my behalf by A Ride for the Wounded, as well as the abundance of bikers that participated in support of my vision and mission.
 Breathtaking.